The strength of our student cohort is in its diversity - matched by our commitment as a university to providing

 - We are one of the biggest trainers of healthcare staff for the NHS in the country

 - We train around 1,000 teachers a year (across degree stages) - with around 600 entering the workforce each year (60% of which in South Yorkshire)

 - We are home to the largest modern business school in the country, with more than 7,000 students from 100 countries, studying at five locations around the globe.

 - Our National Centre of Excellence for Degree Apprenticeships has the biggest portfolio of degree apprenticeships in the UK

 - 94% of students are in work or further study 15 months after graduating, this is more than any other post-1992 university in the country, and second amongst all UK universities.
 (Graduate Outcomes Survey 2018-19)

 - Student satisfaction score of 70% (National Student Survey, 2021)

-- Silver award from the government's Teaching Excellence Framework
+- Gold award from the government's Teaching Excellence Framework

 - In top 10 European universities for both student engagement and environment by the Times Higher Education Europe Teaching Rankings 2018